 Well, I'd like to punch him in the face.

-We are graced with Sarah's presence tonight.
+We're graced with Sarah's presence tonight.

-I have to say I'm a little starstruck.
+I have to say, I'm a little starstruck.

-I love you as Aunt Lydia and the handmaid's tale.
+I love you as Aunt Lydia and the Handmaid's Tale.

-Hey, so you know my says Why are you even out here?
+Why are you even out here?

 Get that out of here.